What is included in Free Supersizing?

-It truly depends on the person using it.
+Cover anything you don't want foam on.
+How messy the project is truly depends on the person using it.
 We provide you with a FREE hooded tyvek suit, goggles and gloves to protect your skin eyes and clothes.
 You don't need to tape off the studs unless you think you'll be splattering them frequently.
 It's best to move anything you don't want foam on away from the spray zone.
 Use drop clothes or 6 ml poly to cover the floor.

 Do I do the attic rafters or the floor joists?

 Do you use the area for living space?
 If yes, do the rafters.
 If no, do the floor joists.